Analyzing AmpliTech Group (AMPG) and Its Peers

 |2.59

-This table compares AmpliTech Group and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares AmpliTech Group and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue